Pop Culture CMA Awards

-And we're happy to have 'em: Brad Paisley and
+And we were happy to have 'em: Brad Paisley and

 for the 11th consecutive year in 2018.

-For the record -- CMA Awards fun facts & information
+For the record -- CMA Awards fun facts & trivia

 • The CMA awards' humble beginnings began in 1967 at Nashville's Municipal Auditorium in an untelevised ceremony.
 The Entertainer of the Year award went to Eddie Arnold.